 In our case, our daughter was likely scrunched up in my belly with her head cranked to one side for so long, that it affected the development of her left sternocleidomastoid muscle.
 And, as a result, we were going to have to take action to avoid abnormal head growth, delayed motor skill development, and issues with her balance that could escalate into larger issues regarding her ability to eat, write, and function normally.
 We learned that, if left untreated, torticollis could affect many basic tasks that most don’t even have to think about because of their ability to hold their head straight in mid-line.

 And so, our journey began.

-At 2 months old, Teddy was officially diagnosed, and we started taking her to physical therapy.
+At 2 months old, our baby was officially diagnosed, and we started taking her to physical therapy.
 We learned stretches and exercises we would need to do at home with her, and we started stretching her 10-12 times a day.
-Our physical therapist was happy with our commitment to help her, and told us that she expected Teddy to have full range of motion within 3-6 months, or by the time she became mobile.
+Our physical therapist was happy with our commitment to help her, and told us that she expected her to have full range of motion within 3-6 months, or by the time she became mobile.

 So, that’s what we did.

 We took T to an opthalmologist to rule out any vision problems, and were told that her vision was perfect.
 We also took her to a craniofacial and plastic surgery specialist who assessed her head shape and growth.
 We were relieved to find out that, despite her constant tilt, she had minimal plagiocephaly, and would not need to wear a helmet.
 They also told us that we shouldn’t be concerned about any other underlying issues and should just continue with her PT.
 So on we trudged.